 We fit in where others do not

-The Research Security Operations Center (ResearchSOC) is a collaborative security response center that addresses the unique cybersecurity concerns of the research community.
+The Research Security Operations Center (ResearchSOC) is an NSF-funded collaborative security response center that addresses the unique cybersecurity concerns of the research community.
 The research community is large, highly collaborative, uses diverse infrastructure (like telescopes, control networks, sensors, and

 We help ensure data integrity, data and instrument accessibility, researcher access, confidentiality, and control

 - We keep project PIs and IT leads in control.

 We empower projects to quickly detect and respond to incidents

 - We turn potential crises into routine fixes.

 We provide operational resources, expertise, and technology so IT staff can focus

 - We relieve the burden and reduce the noise.

 We provide a research-specific suite of proven technologies and services